-It's that time of year when it's almost summer, but in some places the ground looks like snow.
-You might have noticed the fluffy seeds of cottonwood floating around your local park.
+It's summer, and you might have noticed the fluffy seeds of cottonwood floating around your local park, looking almost like a layer of fresh snow.
 Cottonwoods are our #10 reason the Love the Lower Columbia.

 So why do we love these trees in particular?